Gout

 What symptoms can occur with gout?

-Pain is the most obvious symptom of gout, but lots of things can cause pain.
-Compared to other types of arthritis pain, gout is extremely painful but only affects a single joint at a time.
+Pain is the most obvious symptom of gout, but many things can cause pain.
+Compared to other types of arthritis pain, gout can be extremely painful, but it only affects a single joint at a time.
 It is nearly impossible to walk on or even put weight on a foot that has gout.
-Other symptoms of gout include:
+Other symptoms of gout include the following:*

 - Joints that are warm to the touch

-Even though the base of the big toe is a common place for gout to attack, other joints can be affected such as:
+Even though the base of the big toe is a common place for gout to attack, other joints can be affected:*

 - Ankles